www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/cooperation-and-symbiosis/2023-12-30-make-projekt-advertisable.md

         * [x] Create shell command to easily download logs from server over SSH.
           -> `ssh.download.file --remote-file-address martins-avots@live.splitcells.net:.local/state/net.splitcells.martins.avots.distro/.local/net.splitcells.martins.avots.distro.LiveDistro/logs/execution-current.txt --target-file=./execution-current.txt`
         * [ ] Ensure that `waiting for` messages are logged.
-Also log that the number of status checks are logged as well. in order to minimize logging.
+Also log that the number of status checks are logged as well.
+        * [ ] Server is probably not waiting long enough for Let'sEncrypt to do its challenge. in order to minimize logging.
 ## Considerations
 * [ ] Regulary test editor or other UI functionality.